anakic/querystorm-docs/CSharp/References.md

 C# scripts can reference other scripts and dlls.
 Here's how...

 ## Referencing libraries
-A standard set of *references* and *usings* is included by default.
-You can, however, add your own usings and references.
+A default set of *references* and *usings* is included automatically but you can add your own as well.
 For example, the `System.IO.Compression` assembly isn't referenced by default.
 Here's how you can include it to use the `ZipFile` class:

 ``` C#
 #r "System.IO.Compression" //add reference (the dll is in the GAC)